chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 1. Wish you According to the time of the day.

-1. Open any websites like Google ,Youtube ,flipkart ,Stackoverflow.
-Just say " open youtube website".
+1. Open any websites like Google, YouTube, FlipKart, Stack overflow.
+Just say "open YouTube website".

-1. Search websites like Google ,YouTube.
+1. Search websites like Google, YouTube.

-1. Give the Introduction of someone according to wikipedia
+1. Give the Introduction of someone according to Wikipedia

 1. Play music.